Most games are played in a controlled environment.

 Practically speaking, the possibilities are infinite.

-So one of the reasons why trading success eludes people is because they approach it in the same manner as they would any other game.
+So one of the reasons why people struggle with trading is because they approach it in the same manner as they would any other normal game.

-They don’t realise that the game of trading works differently.
+They don’t realize that the game of trading works differently.

 The Purpose Of Trading